 Common Names: White Rabbit’s Foot Fern, Silver Hare’s Foot Fern, Bears Paw Fern.

 Origin: Native to the Canary Islands.

-Appearance: It has dark green fronds that are attached to long rhizomes, specialized root-like stem, that can be used in different bonsai styles.
+Appearance: It has dark green fronds that are attached to long rhizomes, a specialized root-like stem, that can be used in different bonsai styles.
 Fronds are subdivided into smaller leaflets.
-When it is mature enough it starts to grow soft, furry, silver rhizomes that resemble rabbits feet, hence the common name White Rabbit’s Foot.
+When it is mature enough it starts to grow soft, furry, silver rhizomes that resemble rabbit feet, hence the common name White Rabbit’s Foot.

 Outdoor/Indoor Use: Both.
 Great for indoors.

 Light Requirements: Partial shade.

 Water Requirements: Needs regular watering.
 Allow for the soil to dry between watering.
 Do not overwater.
 Very easy to grow.

 Hardiness: Grows best in the USDA Zones 8-10.
 Needs to be protected from temperatures below 45F.

 Insects and Diseases: Scales, mealy bugs, bacterial blight, leaf tip burn, methods foliage & roots wilt), pythium root rot, and Rhizoctonia blight.

 Propagation: Since ferns don’t produce flowers or seeds, the best way to propagate them is by division of the rhizomes, long root-like stems that grow underground.